knausb/APS_IntroR_2020/proposal.md

 The statistical programming language and environment R has become an important tool in the analysis of data ad the creation of reproducible research.
 This workshop will help plant pathologists take their first steps in learning R and teach them fundamentals that they can then build on in their own research.

+## Plant Health 2020 Theme
+> The theme for Plant Health 2020 is "Scientific Credibility – Changing the Climate."
+If your submission supports or ties into this theme, please describe below.
+(This is not a requirement for submission acceptance.)

 ## Learning Objectives:
 * find, download, and load necessary packages for analysis
 * load tabular data into R